whd18/Webtech-Final/README.md

 # Webtech-Final
-Our Web Technologies Final Project and the Dead Line is 2nd May 2016
+Web Technologies Final Group Project and the Deadline is 2nd May 2016.